mvolkmann/blog/src/nushell.md

 This can be done in a single line with `let table = $(open scores.csv)`.

-TODO: How could you iterate over the rows of a table
-TODO: and add each one to another table?
+TODO: How could you iterate over the rows of a table and add each one to another table?
 Use reduce and append?
-TODO: See `append-demo.nu`.
+See `append-demo.nu`.

 ### `get` Command